uwcirg/keycloak-waverifyplus/README.md

 ### 2. authenticator-demographic

-**authenticator-demographic** is a Keycloak Service Provider Interface (SPI) implementation that integrates demographic validation into the Keycloak ecosystem.
-It communicates with the **mock-vp** server to perform demographic validation and provides a mechanism to extend Keycloak functionality with custom logic.
+**authenticator-demographic** is a Keycloak Service Provider Interface (SPI) implementation that integrates both **demographic validation** and **PIN-based authentication** into the Keycloak ecosystem.
+It communicates with the **mock-vp** server to perform demographic validation and supports secure PIN-based authentication workflows.

 For more details, see the [authenticator-demographic README](modules/authenticator-demographic/README.md).

----

-### 3. authenticator-pin

-**authenticator-pin** is another Keycloak Service Provider Interface (SPI) implementation.
-It provides functionality for PIN-based authentication within Keycloak.
-This subproject extends Keycloak’s authentication mechanisms, enabling PIN-based workflows for secure user authentication.

-For more details, see the [authenticator-pin README](modules/authenticator-pin/README.md).

 ---